 If you love the idea of enjoying epic views but aren’t feeling up for the long hike to the summit of Ben Lomond, check out Queenstown Hill at sunrise or sunset!

 With those classic views over Queenstown, Lake Wakatipu, and the snow capped peaks of the Remarkables, the vistas from the hill are good at any time of day but are even more magical in the golden hours.

 Wake up early and climb the Tiki Track for sunrise, or head up there in the afternoon for sunset and take some snacks and wine with you.

 While the track is well-marked, be prepared if you’re planning on starting or ending at night by having a charged headlamp or torch with you, and check the weather before going!

-Surrounded by gorgeous mountains (like everywhere in Queenstown), Moke Lake is a perfect spot to relax or enjoy a spot of hiking.
+Surrounded by gorgeous mountains (like everywhere in Queenstown), Moke Lake is the perfect spot to relax or enjoy some hiking trails.